elastisys/compliantkubernetes/docs/glossary.md

 ## Customer

-Someone who benefits from Compliant Kubernetes via a commercial agreement.
+Someone who benefits from Welkin via a commercial agreement.

 Usage notes:

 - Do NOT use "Customer" to refer figuratively to [Application Developer](#application-developer).
-  Although we are big fans of a customer-driven mindset, there are several way to deliver Compliant Kubernetes commercially.
+  Although we are big fans of a customer-driven mindset, there are several way to deliver Welkin commercially.
 Hence, this usage of the word "Customer" is confusing.
 - Do NOT use "Customer" to refer figuratively to [End User](#end-user).
-  Although we are big fans of a customer-driven mindset, there are several way to deliver Compliant Kubernetes commercially.
+  Although we are big fans of a customer-driven mindset, there are several way to deliver Welkin commercially.
 Hence, this usage of the word "Customer" is confusing.
 - Do NOT use "Data Controller", "Data Processor" or "Data Sub-processor".
 Determining which entity fulfills these GDPR concepts is usually done via a Data Protection Agreement (DPA).
 See EDPB [Guidelines 07/2020 on the concepts of controller and processor in the GDPR](https://edpb.europa.eu/our-work-tools/documents/public-consultations/2020/guidelines-072020-concepts-controller-and_en).

 See also: